Robotics Master's FAQs

 - Additional Application Requirements for Submatriculants:

-In addition to the Penn Engineering requirements undergraduate applicants must 1) include a personal statement (1 page or less) along with their application; 2) have a minimum cumulative STEM GPA of 3.2 in order to apply.
-Your application form and personal statement may then be submitted to Charity Payne, in Levine 459, to start the review process.
+In addition to the Penn Engineering requirements, undergraduate applicants must 1) include a personal statement (1 page or less) along with their application; 2) have a minimum cumulative STEM GPA of 3.2 in order to apply.
+Your application form and personal statement may then be submitted to Joy McManus, in Levine 459, to start the review process

-- I was accepted to another MS program at Penn, could I transfer to the Robotic’s Master Program?
+- I was accepted to another MS program at Penn, could I transfer to the Robotic’s Master Program/can I apply for a dual master's degree?

 - How do I submit a recommendation letter?